waku-org/nwaku/docs/tutorial/dingpu.md

 ./build/wakunode2 --staticnode:<multiaddr>
 ```

-You can also run the `wakubridge` process, which currently runs both a Waku v1
+You can also run the `wakubridge` process, which runs both a Waku v1 and Waku v2
-and Waku v2 node.
-Currently, it has the same effect as running a `wakunode` and
+node.
+Currently, it has the same effect as running a `wakunode` and `wakunode2`
-`wakunode2` process separately, but bridging functionality will be added later
+process separately, but bridging functionality will be added later to this
-to this application.
+application.

 ```
 ./build/wakubridge --staticnodev2:<multiaddr> --fleetv1:test